Who we are

 Much of the world’s tea is grown in places that face significant sustainability challenges.
 Our priority is to tackle the deep-rooted issues and some of the most complex challenges that tea workers and farmers are facing.

-As well as supporting communities on the ground with our programmes across Africa and Asia, ETP also leads the sustainability agenda through piloting business innovations and influencing policy.
+As well as supporting communities on the ground with our programmes across Africa and Asia, ETP also leads the sustainability agenda by piloting business innovations and influencing policy.

 We work to improve incomes and empower women to be more independent, as well as helping the sector to become more resilient to the impact of climate change.